-Create a free ArchiveSocial account to sample your organization's archive and start archiving your social media activity in a matter of minutes.
+Start a free 30-day trial of ArchiveSocial to sample your organization's social media archive.
+Start archiving in a matter of minutes!

 The exact retention laws and guidelines for government agencies and school districts can differ from state to state.
 Healthcare organizations have regulatory guidelines from HIPAA and other various legal concerns that depend on whether they are public or private.

 There is one common thread: posts and comments on social media can qualify as public records.
 The tool you use should reliably save both – and in their true format.
 Some archiving tools on the market will harvest data from the social media site instead of using an API to actually connect to the site.
 This is just a technical way of saying that they only get the posts and comments in secondary form and they miss all the metadata code behind it – such as the time and date of the post.
 Which, can lead to problems if you ever need to prove the authenticity of the record.
 According to media law attorney Mark R. Weaver, who often defends government agencies in public records cases, “the metadata captured by the ArchiveSocial software would make my job in court a lot easier.”
 Due to practices like image manipulation and falsifying records, the metadata captured by a social media archiving system is the best way to prove the legitimacy of a social media record.

 So when you are examining the comprehensiveness of your archiving options, consider asking these questions:

 - How quickly does the software pick up changes to your post?

 - Can your archiving tool capture historical data, so you don’t have to worry about posts and comments before buying the product?